wstclzy2010/futurerestore/README.md

 ---

-## 3) Odysseus (32bit devices)
+## 3) Prometheus (64-bit device) - APNonce collision method (DFU)

 ### Requirements
+- __Devices for A7 chip (iPhone 5s, iPad Air, iPad mini 2) and some devices with A8 chip (iPod touch [6th gen]) on all iOS firmwares__
+- No Jailbreak required
+- SHSH files with customly chosen APNonce
+- The shsh file needs to have one of the APNnces, which the device generates a lot
+- __[img4tool](https://github.com/s0uthwest/img4tool) can't be used for Windows [problem with signing iBSS/iBEC], now it's TO-DO__
+- __collisioned APNonces available in file 'nonces.txt' in [TSSChecker](https://github.com/s0uthwest/TSSChecker).__

+### Info
+You can downgrade if the destination iOS is compatible with the latest signed SEP.
+You also need to have special shsh files.
+If you don't know what this is, you probably can **NOT** use this method!

+### How to use
+1. Connect your device in DFU mode
+2. Use [irecovery](https://github.com/libimobiledevice/irecovery) for check nonce booted with DFU
+3. Extract iBSS/iBEC from target firmware for downgrade (unsigned)
+4. Check DFU APNonces with [irecovery](https://github.com/libimobiledevice/irecovery) with DFU booting.
+    You can't automatically collision DFU APNonces.

+    __If APNonce is not collisioned, "use hands" for DFU booting.__

+    __If APNonce is successfully coliisioned, use this SHSH2 for sign iBSS/iBEC.__
+5. Use [img4tool](https://github.com/s0uthwest/img4tool) for sign iBSS:
+   `img4tool -s ticket.shsh -c iBSS.signed -p <original_iBSS>`
+6. Use [img4tool](https://github.com/s0uthwest/img4tool) for sign iBEC:
+   `img4tool -s ticket.shsh -c iBEC.signed -p <original_iBEC>`
+7. So, after signing we can boot into Recovery with [irecovery](https://github.com/libimobiledevice/irecovery):

+   `irecovery -f iBSS.signed` - loading iBSS

+   `irecovery -f iBEC.signed` - loading iBEC
+8. So good!
+On the computer run `futurerestore -w -t ticket.shsh --latest-baseband --latest-sep ios.ipsw`

+---

+## 4) Odysseus (32-bit devices)

+### Requirements
-- futurerestore compiled with libipatcher (odysseus support)
+- futurerestore compiled with libipatcher ([Odysseus](https://dayt0n.com/articles/Odysseus) support)
 - Jailbreak or bootrom exploit (limera1n)
-- Firmware keys for the device/destination iOS must be public (check ipsw.me)
+- Firmware keys for the device/destination iOS must be public
 - SHSH files for the destination iOS (OTA blobs work too!)

 ### Info
-If you have a jailbroken 32bit device you can downgrade to any iOS you have blobs for.
+If you have a jailbroken 32-bit device you can downgrade to any iOS you have blobs for.
 You can still get OTA blobs for iOS 6.1.3 and 8.4.1 for some devices and use those.

 ### How to use
 1. Get device into kDFU/pwnDFU
-  * Pre-iPhone4s (limera1n devices):
+  * Pre-iPhone 4s (limera1n devices):
     * Enter pwndfu mode with redsn0w or any other tool
-  * iPhone4s and later:
+  * iPhone 4s and later:
     * Jailbreak required!
-    * Enter kDFU mode with kDFU app (cydia: repo.tihmstar.net) or by loading a pwniBSS from any existing odysseus bundle.
+    * Enter kDFU mode by loading a pwnediBSS from any existing odysseus bundle.
 2. Connect your device to computer in kDFU mode (or pwnDFU mode)
 3. On the computer run `futurerestore --use-pwndfu -t ticket.shsh --latest-baseband ios.ipsw`